Aashishsharma/Learnings/React/hooks/hooks.md

 2. Classes don’t minify very well, and they make hot reloading flaky and unreliable.

 There are no plans to remove classes from React.
-You can’t use Hooks inside a class componen
+You can’t use Hooks inside a class component

 ------------------------------------------------------------------------------
 ## Using the State Hook